 Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses.
 Given these limitations during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.

-During our audit, we did however become aware of the following deficiencies in internal control other than significant deficiencies or material weaknesses, or other matters that are opportunities for strengthening internal controls and operating efficiency.
+During our audit, we did become aware of the following deficiency in internal control, other than a significant deficiency or material weakness or other matter, that is an opportunity for strengthening internal controls and operating efficiency.